wonderfan/blockchain/code-insight/abi/java.md

 invokedynamic invokes the method which is the target of the call site object bound to the invokedynamic instruction.
 The call site object was bound to a specific lexical occurrence of the invokedynamic instruction by the Java Virtual Machine as a result of running a bootstrap method before the first execution of the instruction.
 Therefore, each occurrence of an invokedynamic instruction has a unique linkage state, unlike the other instructions which invoke methods

+An exception is thrown programmatically using the athrow instruction.
+Exceptions can also be thrown by various Java Virtual Machine instructions if they detect an abnormal condition.